The Great Indian Kapil Show

 The Great Indian Kapil Show is an Indian Hindi-language sketch comedy talk show hosted by comedian Kapil Sharma.
 The show is streaming on Netflix since 30 March 2024.
 It is Netflix's first Indian series to trend globally for a month.
 Season 1 ended on 22 June 2024 with 13 episodes.
 Season 2 streamed from 21 September 2024 to 14 December 2024.
 Season 3 premiered on 21 June 2025 and ended on 20 September 2025.

-The series got renewed for a fourth season, which will release by December 2025.
+Season 4 premiered on 20 December 2025 and ended on 14 March 2026.
+The series is renewed for a fifth season.

 Premise

 The series format is largely identical of Sharma's former shows The Kapil Sharma Show and Comedy Nights with Kapil.
 Kapil Sharma hosts this laugh-out-loud variety talk show with celebrity guests, hilarious antics and his signature supporting cast.
 The show revolves around Kapil Sharma and his team of comedians, including Sunil Grover, Kiku Sharda, Krushna Abhishek and Rajiv Thakur.
 The set of the play is modelled after an airport terminal, featuring elements such as a waiting area, retail kiosks, a revolving café, and a café named Kap's.
 Archana Puran Singh is the permanent guest of the show.